Used Car Buying Guides

 • PST (7%)

-• Documentation fees
+• Documentation or prep fees

 7. Avoiding Scams in Vancouver’s Used-Car Market